 |---|---|

 Even during extended outages, no data is lost.
-The buffer size is configurable based on your disk capacity and expected outage duration.
+You can size the buffer based on disk capacity and the outage window you want to cover.

 Gateway Lifecycle

-- Update: New manifest pushed, applied without restart
+- Update: A new manifest is applied without a restart